 - How long will it take before I get offered housing?

-- What size accommodation will I be eligible for?
+- What size of accommodation will I be eligible for?

 - Where am I on the housing list?